WHAT IS PLAGIARISM

 Maintain records of your references.
 This is important as someone can ask for evidence of the references you used.
 With a record of your citations, you can confidently show them.

-Use plagiarism checker
+Use a checker

 Bottom line